 Numerous reviews had taken place over time to adapt the DLHE and LDLHE to fit changing needs.

 The Graduate Outcomes survey marked an extensive evolution of the DLHE/LDLHE approach to meet the longstanding needs outlined above.
-In addition, through public consultation, HESA observed a very high level of agreement that a census survey was needed, and that its profile should be raised further, especially given the development of the Longitudinal Educational Outcomes (LEO) dataset and its application in higher education.
-It appeared that users perceived this dataset becoming more important in the future.
+Through public consultation, HESA observed a very high level of agreement that a census survey was needed, and that its profile should be raised further, especially given the development of the Longitudinal Educational Outcomes (LEO) dataset and its application in higher education.
+It appeared that users perceived the LEO dataset becoming more important in the future.

 Between July 2015 and June 2017, HESA conducted a major review of our destinations and outcomes data, referred to as the NewDLHE review.
 The review began using a piece of policy landscape analysis referred to as the “remit” for the review.
 This document identified four key drivers of change, that ought to be addressed through an exploratory review.

 Drivers of change